$\alpha$-decay systematics for superheavy nucleus: the effect of deformation of daughter nucleus: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

-In this study, we partitioned 400 nuclei into four groups (even-even, even-odd, odd-even, and odd-odd) and employed six empirical formulas (the DUR model, the AKRA model, New Geiger-Nuttall law formulas (NGN), the DUR+D model, the AKRA+D model, NGN+D) to calculate their $\alpha$-decay half-lives, respectively.
-To facilitate a comprehensive comparison of the models, we utilized the root mean square between the calculated and experimental results of these six models as a metric for their performance.
-This root mean square is defined as
+In this study, we partitioned 400 nuclei into four groups (even-even, even-odd, odd-even, and odd-odd) and employed six empirical formulas-the DUR model, the AKRA model, the New Geiger-Nuttall (NGN) formula, and their deformation-extended versions (DUR+D, AKRA+D, and NGN+D)-to calculate their $\alpha$-decay half-lives.
+V. Yu.
+Denisov demonstrated that the WS4 deformation parameters $\mathit{\beta}_{2}$, $\mathit{\beta}_{4}$, and $\mathit{\beta}_{6}$ yield the smallest deviations between calculated and experimental $\alpha$-decay half-lives; thus, these deformation parameters are adopted in the present work.
+To enable a comprehensive comparison of the performance of the six models, we evaluate their predictive accuracy using the root-mean-square (RMS) deviation between the calculated and measured half-lives.
+The (RMS) is defined as